montagejs/montage/packages/frb/README.md

 -   A "property" observes an object and a property name from the target, and a value from the source.
 When any of these change, the binder upates the value for the property name of the object.
+-   A "get" observes a collection and a key from the target, and a value from the source.
+When any of these change, the binder updates the value for the key on the collection using `collection.set(key, value)`.
+This is suitable for arrays and custom map [Collections][].
 -   A "equals" expression observes a boolean value from the source.
 If that boolean becomes true, the equality expression is made true by assigning the right expression to the left property of the equality,